 I’m a big fan of easy fudge slices or no-bake slices, and this one is no exception.
 More importantly, it got the tick of approval from my best friend and her husband, the biggest Caramilk fans that I know.

-A variation on my white chocolate and raspberry fudge slice and Easter Mini Egg Fudge Slice, I went all out on the Caramilk in this recipe, using the regular Caramilk, plus the new(ish?)
+A variation on my white chocolate and raspberry fudge slice and Easter Mini Egg Fudge Slice, I went all out in this recipe, using the regular Caramilk, plus the new(ish?)
 Hokey Pokey Caramilk and some chopped up Caramilk Twirls.
 Because “go big or go home”, am I right?

-The hokey pokey Caramilk adds a nice bit of extra crunch to the slice, but if you can’t find any or you’re not a fan, you can swap it for another block of regular Caramilk.
+The hokey pokey Caramilk adds a nice bit of extra crunch to this fudge slice, but if you can’t find any or you’re not a fan, you can swap it for another block of regular Caramilk.

 Same goes for the Twirls, if you can’t find them you could swap them for regular Twirls, Flakes, or any other chopped up chocolate (or chocolate chips!) that you like.

-And while we’re talking about alternatives, you can also use any kind of biscuits that you like in this slice.
+And while we’re talking about alternatives, you can also use any kind of biscuits or cookies that you like in this slice.
 I use gluten-free biscuits, but you can use your own favourites.

-So many different kinds of biscuits would work in this.
+So many different flavoured biscuits would work in this.
 Vanilla, chocolate, chocolate chip, even gingernuts would be nice.